NixOS/rfcs/rfcs/0075-declarative-wrappers.md

 }
 ```

-And to override the wrapper derivation, it should be possible using:
+And to override the wrapper derivation, e.g to add new optional features not
+strictly necessary (as in [pull
+83482](https://github.com/NixOS/nixpkgs/pull/83482)), it should be possible
+using:

 ```nix
 self: super: